Low-Rank Graphon Learning for Networks: Abstract

 \section{Abstract}

-The graphon is a powerful framework for modeling large-scale networks, but its estimation remains a significant challenge.
-In this paper, we propose a novel approach that directly leverages a low-rank representation of the graphon for parsimonious modeling.
-This representation naturally yields both a low-rank connection probability matrix and a low-rank graphon---two tasks that are often infeasible in existing literature---while also addressing the well-known identification issues in graphon estimation.
-By exploiting the additive structure of this representation, we develop an efficient sequential learning algorithm that estimates the low-rank connection matrix using subgraph counts and reconstructs the graphon function through interpolation.
-We establish the consistency of the proposed method and demonstrate its computational efficiency and estimation accuracy through extensive simulation studies.
+Graphons offer a powerful framework for modeling large-scale networks, yet estimation remains challenging.
+We propose a novel approach that leverages a low-rank additive representation, yielding both a low-rank connection probability matrix and a low-rank graphon--two goals rarely achieved jointly.
+Our method resolves identification issues and enables an efficient sequential algorithm based on subgraph counts and interpolation.
+We establish consistency and demonstrate strong empirical performance in terms of computational efficiency and estimation accuracy through simulations and data analysis.